My Favorite Math Puzzles

 4. If a hiker averages 2 miles/hr uphill and 6 miles/hr coming back the same trail, what is his average speed going both ways?

-6. If 6 anteaters can eat 6 ants in 6 minutes, how many anteaters would it take to eat 100 ants in 100 minutes?
-Another variation is: If a chicken and a half can lay an egg and a half in a day and a half, how many eggs can a dozen chickens lay in a week?
+8. If 6 anteaters can eat 6 ants in 6 minutes, how many anteaters would it take to eat 100 ants in 100 minutes?
+Another variation is: If a chicken and 3/4 can lay an egg and 3/4 in a day and 3/4, how many chickens does it take to lay a dozen eggs lay in a week?
 (Jr. High).

 E L E V E N